KCL-BMEIS/KCL-DGX-cluster-documentation/4-General-code-optimization/README.md

-# How to Optimize GPU utilization
+# How to optimize GPU utilization

 This tutorial covers the basic concepts for achieving maximum GPU compute utilization during deep learning training.
 This can be achieved in a number of ways, and can be broadly broken down into a few broad categories.

 ---

-## 1. Make the most of the pytorch dataloader:
+## 1. Make the most of the PyTorch dataloader:

 > [!NOTE]
 > In rare cases, some of these options may produce slightly worse speed.
 It is best to do a few timed epochs as a sanity
 > check to see training rate before and after these changes.

-The built-in Pytorch
+The built-in PyTorch
 dataloader, [torch.utils.data.DataLoader](https://pytorch.org/docs/stable/data.html#torch.utils.data.DataLoader), has a number of arguments you can define in order to improve the throughput of data being loaded.